Lagrangian intersections and a conjecture of Arnol'd: Introduction

 \subsection{Organization of the paper}

-In Section~\ref{sec:pre} we sum up preliminaries from Floer theory including Lagrangian Floer homology and Hamiltonian Floer homology, and from quantum homology including Lagrangian quantum homology of a Lagrangian submanifold and quantum homology of the ambient manifold.
-In addition, the algebraic structures of Lagrangian quantum homology and the relations given by Piunikhin-Salamon-Schwarz isomorphisms between Floer homology and quantum homology are reviewed.
-In Section~\ref{sec:spectinv} we list the basic properties of two spectral invariants including Hamiltonian spectral invariant and Lagrangian spectral invariant.
+In Section~\ref{sec:pre} we sum up preliminaries from Floer theory including Lagrangian and Hamiltonian Floer homologies, and from quantum homology including Lagrangian quantum homology of a Lagrangian submanifold and quantum homology of the ambient manifold.
+In Section~\ref{sec:spectinv} we list the basic properties of Hamiltonian and Lagrangian spectral invariants.
 In particular, their relations with the classical Ljusternik--Schnirelman theory are given.
-In Section~\ref{sec:mainthms} we prove the main results presented in the introduction including Theorems~\ref{thm:lls} and \ref{thm:ll}.
-In Section~\ref{sec:last} we prove Theorems~\ref{thm:ArnoldC} and \ref{thm:two}.
-In Section~\ref{sec:remarks} we summarize some directions of further study of Ljusternik-Schnirelman theory.
+In Section~\ref{sec:mainthms} we prove our main results including Theorems~\ref{thm:lls} and \ref{thm:ll}.
+In Section~\ref{sec:last} we prove Theorems~\ref{thm: Arnol'dC}--\ref{thm:more}.